 E. The first is evidence used to support an argument that dietician disagrees with; the second is evidence to support the dietician’s main conclusion

-Correct.
-Both boldfaced portions are evidence used to support the dietitian's main conclusion that the current recommendations lack validity.
+(D) Incorrect.
+Both boldface portions are not evidence used to support an argument that the dietitian disagrees with.
+Instead, they are used to support the dietitian's main conclusion that the current dietary guidelines are flawed.

 Answer: C